Aakash03122005/Industrial-Tilt-Monitoring-System-STM32-ADXL355/README.md

 # Acknowledgements

+Special thanks to:

 - TDCoB Pvt.
 Ltd.
-- Vishwakarma Institute of Technology, Pune
+- Vishwakarma Institute of Technology
+- Analog Devices Inc.
 - STMicroelectronics
-- Analog Devices Inc.

 ---

-⭐ If you found this project useful, consider giving it a star!
+## ⭐ If you found this project useful, please consider giving it a Star!